|N A M C O S Y S T E M 2 4 6 / 2 5 6 H A R D W A R E|

 There is no alternative dumper for the dongles so if you want it dumped properly you must send it to me.

-work has been done to reverse-engineer the protection and it is now possible to convert the carts to work with any other game.
-The process is not
+some work has been done to reverse-engineer the protection and it is now possible to convert the carts to work with any other game.
+The

 - DVD Disc The game DVD discs are not region locked and are common to all regions.
 That is, the DVD will work with a Japanese or World dongle.
 To swap games, simply change the DVD disc and security cart and power on.
 To open the DVD drive with the power off you can either use a special tool (or a bit of stiff wire or a long pin or thin nail) to manually open the drive tray and swap the disc with the power off, or boot the system with the existing game then press the eject button to open the tray, swap the DVD then close the tray and power off.
 While the power is off swap the dongle for the new game then power on.
 Note!
 ALWAYS swap the dongle with the power OFF!